SheetJS/js-harb/README.md

 the promise, the Original Author makes no legal claim that in fact end users are protected from future actions.
 It is highly recommended that, for commercial uses, you consult a lawyer before proceeding.

+## References

+No official specification exists for any of these formats.
+For some formats, a "reference implementation" is the specification.
+When implementations disagree, Excel's interpretation is assumed to be correct (unless Excel does not support the format, in which case the application that introduced the format is assumed to be correct).

 ## Badges